The Best Way to Learn Guitar at Home (8 Steps)

 This is the most important time that you need to stay consistent with your development.
 At this stage, you should either try to follow some more advanced courses or check in with a local teacher who can start to assess your abilities and develop a plan directly for you.

-You could also consider playing with other musicians, trying out other genres, or doing anything that can help you maintain focus and enthusiasm towards your development as a guitar player.
+You could also consider playing with other musicians, trying out other genres, or doing anything that can help you maintain focus and enthusiasm toward your development as a guitar player.

 This is an even more important time to stick with your 20 minutes of practice.
 After a while, there’s no harm in giving yourself a break, but make sure to get back to practicing when you’re ready.